Tony Sage

 Cape Lambert Mt Anketell iron ore flip: purchased for A$20M, sold to Metallurgical Corporation of China (MCC) for A$400M in 2008 — 20x return.
 MCC disputed final A$80M payment; Supreme Court of WA ordered arbitration in Singapore; settled after MCC placed A$80M in escrow

-Tony Sage's signature deal: Cape Lambert purchased the Mt Anketell magnetite iron ore project and sold it 18 months later to the state-owned Metallurgical Corporation of China (MCC) for A$400M in 2008.
-MCC agreed to pay US$290M in two installments (2008) with US$70M due within 2 years conditional on mining approval.
-MCC failed to make the final payment.
-Cape Lambert commenced Supreme Court of WA action in September 2010.
-In March 2013, court ordered SIAC arbitration in Singapore and A$80M escrow with NAB.
-MCC placed A$80M in escrow November 2013.
-Parties ultimately settled.
-This deal established Sage's reputation as a mine-flipper — acquire cheap, sell dear to Chinese SOEs during the commodity boom.
-However, it also demonstrates: (a) his willingness to engage in prolonged litigation to extract full payment; (b) the scale of transactions flowing through his entities; (c) the ATO's A$96M assessment may have been triggered by how the proceeds of this sale were structured through offshore entities.
+Cape Lambert purchased the Mt Anketell magnetite iron ore project and sold it 18 months later to the state-owned Metallurgical Corporation of China (MCC) for A$400M in 2008, a 20x return.
+MCC agreed to pay US$290M in two installments (2008), with US$70M due within two years conditional on mining approval.
+After MCC failed to make the final payment, Cape Lambert commenced Supreme Court of WA action in September 2010.
+In March 2013 the court ordered SIAC arbitration in Singapore and A$80M held in escrow with NAB; MCC placed the A$80M in escrow in November 2013, and the parties ultimately settled.
+The transaction became the deal most associated with Sage's Cape Lambert period: acquiring an asset cheaply and selling it at a high markup to a Chinese state-owned enterprise during the commodity boom.
+It also reflects a willingness to litigate at length to secure full payment and the scale of the transactions flowing through his entities.
+The ATO's A$96M assessment may, on the available record, relate to how the proceeds of this sale were structured through offshore entities.

 AFR Margin Call: EUR cashed out ~$185M in CRML shares since Oct 2025; Sage received $22.7M compensation; EUR trades at $590M discount to CRML holdings